TheUltimateKrtek/GUI-Entity-Framework/README.md

 This project demonstrates the use of Entity Framework with PostgreSQL through a Pokémon filtering application.
 The project consists of two components:
 - A data processing script that retrieves and converts data from PokéAPI into PostgreSQL tables.
 - A filtering app that allows users to search and filter Pokémon by various attributes.
-### The repository contains three versions of the app:
+### The repository contains:
 - The fully completed app
-- The try-it-yourself version, including only the filtering part of the app and UI
-- A bare-minimum version, containing only the UI and methods associated with it
+- A tutorial to make the app from scratch

 # What is Entity Framework?
 Entity Framework (EF) is an Object-Relational Mapper (ORM) for .NET applications.
 It simplifies database interactions by allowing developers to work with databases using C# objects instead of writing SQL queries manually.
 EF still allows to write SQL queries, so no functionality is lost.